-- Before driving the machine, always confirm that the travel levers/pedals direction corresponds to the direction you wish to drive. - Be sure to detour around any obstructions. - Avoid traveling over obstructions.
+- Before driving the machine, always confirm that the steering wheel/forward/reverse switch direction corresponds to the direction you wish to drive. - Be sure to detour around any obstructions. - Avoid traveling over obstructions.
 Soil, fragments of rocks, and/or metal pieces may scatter around the machine.
-Don't allow personnel to stay around the machine while traveling. - Driving on a slope may cause the machine to slip or overturn, possibly resulting in serious injury or death. - Never attempt to ascend or descend 35 degrees or steeper slopes. - Be sure to fasten the seat belt. - When driving up or down a slope, keep the bucket facing the direction of travel, approximately 0.5 to 1.0 m (A) above the ground. - If the machine starts to skid or becomes unstable, immediately lower the bucket to the ground and stop.
+Do not allow personnel to stay around the machine while traveling. - Driving on a slope may cause the machine to slip or overturn, possibly resulting in serious injury or death. - Never attempt to ascend or descend 35 degrees or steeper slopes. - Be sure to fasten the seat belt. - When driving up or down a slope, keep the bucket facing the direction of travel, approximately 0.5 to 1.0 m (A) above the ground. - If the machine starts to skid or becomes unstable, immediately lower the bucket to the ground and stop.